Facundo Nasif

-Facundo David Nasif (born 10 September 1987) is an Argentine professional footballer who plays as a defender.
+Facundo David Nasif (born 10 September 1987) is an Argentine professional footballer who plays as a defender for Italian Promozione side Potenza Picena.

 Career

 Nasif began with Aldosivi, signing from Quilmes' youth.
 He made ten appearances in the 2008–09 Primera B Nacional, notably for his professional debut in a victory away to Talleres on 9 August 2008.
 His first goal arrived in September 2009 versus San Martín, which was one of seven across six seasons with the club.
 Nasif departed Aldosivi on 30 June 2014 to join San Jorge, with a move to Sportivo Belgrano coming seven months later.
 In July 2015, Nasif switched Argentina for Ecuador after agreeing terms with Técnico Universitario.
 He scored against L.D.U.
 Portoviejo and Delfín across twenty Serie B games.

 2016 saw Nasif return to his homeland with Primera B Nacional's Los Andes.
 He was sent off during his second match versus All Boys on 10 April.
 In the succeeding August, Nasif joined Comunicaciones in Primera B Metropolitana.
 Three appearances followed, which preceded his departure on 10 January 2017 to Manta; returning to Ecuador's second tier.
 He netted against Olmedo during his time with the Manabí outfit.
 Nasif moved to Europe in August 2017, signing for Albanian Superliga side Luftëtari Gjirokastër.
 He appeared in just one league game, but did play twice and score once, vs. Elbasani, in the cup.

 After spending eight months with Almirante Brown, Nasif went across Primera B Metropolitana to Colegiales on 12 July 2018.
 He was released in June 2020.

+In August 2021, Nasif moved to Italy, signing with Eccellenza side Torrenovese.
+In November 2021, he moved to Serie D side Virtus Matino.
+Just before the new year 2022, Nasif switched to Valdichienti Ponte.
+Six months later, he joined Civitanovese Calcio.

+In December 2022, Nasif joined Porto Sant'Elpidio.